Pure Strategies in Imperfect Information Stochastic Games: Positive Winning in Reachability Games

 Our main result is the following and its proof is by two successive reductions and an application of Theorem~\ref{theo:semiGame}.

-\begin{theorem} One can decide in time polynomial in $2^{|S|}$ and polynomial in $|Q|$ whether \Eve has a $\trans$-compatible strategy that is positively winning in the reachability game $(\arena,K,F)$. {If such a strategy exists, one can construct one that uses memory of size polynomial in $|Q|$ and exponential in $|S|$.} \end{theorem}
+\begin{theorem} When \Adam is perfectly informed, one can decide in exponential time in $|S|$ and polynomial in $|Q|$ whether \Eve has a $\trans$-compatible strategy that is positively winning in the reachability game $(\arena,B,F)$. {If such a strategy exists, one can construct one that uses memory of size polynomial in $|Q|$ and exponential in $|S|$.} \end{theorem}

 \begin{proof} Note that adding the condition on the strategy being $\trans$-compatible somehow means that once a final state is reached the play is not yet won by \Eve because she needs to keep playing in accordance with $\trans$ (\ie she must avoid to produce a partial play $\play$ with $q_\play=q_s$).
 Hence, it is natural to consider an enriched arena $\arena_\trans$ that embeds $\trans$.
-For this let $\arena_\trans = \langle\states\times Q,\actions_\Evei,\actions_\Adami,\ftrans',\rdoubleequiv_\Ei,\rdoubleequiv_\Ai\rangle$ where \begin{itemize} \item $\delta'((s,q),\action_\Ei,\action_\Ai)(s',q')$ equals $\delta(s,\action_\Ei,\action_\Ai)(s')$ if $q'=\deltaT(q,(\action_\Ei,[s']_{\requiv_\Ei}))$ and otherwise it equals $0$; \item $(s_1,q_1)\rdoubleequiv_\Ei (s_2,q_2)$ if and only if $s_1\requiv_\Ei s_2$ and $q_1=q_2$; and \item $\rdoubleequiv_\Ai$ is the equality relation, \ie \Adam is perfectly informed. \end{itemize}
+For this let $\arena_\trans = (\states\times Q,\actions_\Evei,\actions_\Adami,\ftrans',\rdoubleequiv_\Ei,\rdoubleequiv_\Ai)$ where \begin{itemize} \item $\delta'((s,q),\action_\Ei,\action_\Ai)(s',q')$ equals $\delta(s,\action_\Ei,\action_\Ai)(s')$ if $q'=\deltaT(q,(\action_\Ei,[s']_{\requiv_\Ei}))$ and otherwise it equals $0$; \item $(s_1,q_1)\rdoubleequiv_\Ei (s_2,q_2)$ if and only if $s_1\requiv_\Ei s_2$ and $q_1=q_2$; and \item $\rdoubleequiv_\Ai$ is the equality relation, \ie \Adam is perfectly informed. \end{itemize}

-Of special interest is the safety game $(\arena_\trans,K\times\{q_0\},S\times \{q_s\})$ and we are interested in sure winning for \Eve because of the following straightforward lemma
+Of special interest is the safety game $(\arena_\trans,B\times\{q_0\},S\times \{q_s\})$ and we are interested in sure winning for \Eve because of the following straightforward lemma